yash-marathe/nanochat-rocm/README.md

 nanochat is nowhere finished.
 The goal is to improve the state of the art in micro models that are accessible to work with end to end on budgets of < $1000 dollars.
 Accessibility is about overall cost but also about cognitive complexity - nanochat is not an exhaustively configurable LLM "framework"; there will be no giant configuration objects, model factories, or if-then-else monsters in the code base.
 It is a single, cohesive, minimal, readable, hackable, maximally-forkable "strong baseline" codebase designed to run start to end and produce a concrete ChatGPT clone and its report card.

+I am looking for someone to be the "nanochat repo czar" to help me manage the nanochat repo and its issues and PRs and be the first round of defense.
+Examples of work include merging simple fixes (docs, typos, clear and simple bugs etc.), rejecting vibe coded PRs, managing the Issues/PRs, doing brief "sanity check testing" of PRs on the two officially supported platforms (Linux/GPU and Macbook), organizing information into brief updates and highlights for me.
+We'd be in touch on DMs on Discord or X or whatever is easiest.
+For your services to the repo you will be listed and linked to under acknowledgements as the nanochat repo czar.
+Position is at-will so you can contribute for a while and then "resign" at any time later, totally ok and thank you for your help, just me know.
+Apply via DM to me on X, thank you!

 ## Acknowledgements

 - The name (nanochat) derives from my earlier project [nanoGPT](https://github.com/karpathy/nanoGPT), which only covered pretraining.